snyk-labs/pysnyk/README.md

 ### Low-level client

-As well as the high-level functions of the client you can use the HTTP methods directly.
-For these you simply need to pass the path.
+As well as the high-level API of the Snyk client you can use the HTTP methods directly.
+For these you simply need to pass the path, and optionally a data payload.
 The full domain, and the authentication details, are already provided by the client.

 ```python
 client.get("<path>")